The secret to hydration is balancing your electrolyte levels. Learn how to get electrolytes in your body when you need them most.

 Electrolytes are minerals found within your body that carry an electrical charge.
 They are vital for your survival as they are essential for many bodily functions.

-If you are keto, fasting or low carb then you need to pay special attention to electrolyte balance.
+If you are keto, fasting, low carb or carnivore then you need to pay special attention to electrolyte balance.
 This article is for you.

 What are Electrolytes?